legim/EPP_Term_Paper-/README.md

  - Calculations to quantify overall income and education effects: parameters of the model [(Table 5)](link) and quantification of the income and education effects [(Table 6)](link)

 ## .zip files
- - Please, extract files from the DATA.zip file to the data folder
+ - Please, extract files from the 1data.zip and 2data.zip files to the data folder
- - Please, extract files from the AuxiliaryFiles.zip file to the files folder
+ - Please, extract files from the 1files.zip, 2files.zip, 3files.zip files to the files folder